pickleat/portfolio/src/pages/posts/formattingNestedHTMLElements.md

 [Gist of the Above Code](https://gist.github.com/pickleat/0474d89b4df1f0632992f541c44129b5)

-You can see its very much a brute force solution, but it got the job done.
+You can see it's very much a brute force solution, but it got the job done.
 The struggle initially was that I wasn't sure exactly how deeply nested the html elements would be.
 However I solved the problem for the time being and moved on to other parts of the application.

 ## The More Elegant Solution

 A week or so later I encountered the same problem, this time while was updating my portfolio site.
 The HTML is provided via the GraphQL query and the [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/) plugin.
 If you follow the standard Gatsby Tutorial you'll reach this problem as soon as you want to style any of the HTML provided from your Markdown.

 The new function is an improvement on the original in two ways: with **recursion** and by **abstraction**.
-Lets look at the code and then talk about the solution.
+Let's look at the code and then talk about the solution.

 ```js
 useEffect( () => {